What is Guideline for Advisors?

 Guideline cuts participating employees’ costs by eliminating layers of fees and using low-cost index mutual funds.
 We have designed our managed portfolios using Vanguard index funds, commonly recognized as the market leader in driving down fund costs over the last four decades.

-Guideline’s managed portfolios have an average expense ratio of 0.06%.
-We also curate a list of funds that are aligned with our responsibilities as a 3(38) fiduciary.
+Guideline’s managed portfolios have an average blended expense ratio of 0.067%.
+We also select a list of funds that are aligned with our responsibilities as a 3(38) fiduciary.
 Most Guideline participants will use our portfolio recommendation tool to invest in one of our recommended portfolios, but participants are given the option to create their own custom asset allocation from among the list of 41 funds that we have curated.

 How do I add a new plan?